 - Help you uncover any additional areas where you may want to think about adding a carbon monoxide detector

 - Tune-up your system so that you know your equipment is operating at its top efficiency, helping give you peace-of-mind that you’re in a great spot to potentially save money this winter

-It’s important to remember that many furnace manufacturers could require annual furnace service to keep your system under their warranty.
+It’s important to keep in mind that many furnace manufacturers may require annual furnace service to keep your system under their warranty.
 That’s where the pros at Stark Services can help.
 We’re here to help you have not only a comfortable home, but more importantly, a safe one.
 Give us a call at 817-668-6689 or set up an appointment with us online to learn more about carbon monoxide safety as we head in to the cooler months.